Canadian insurance tax guide: Are your insurance premiums tax deductible?

 1,200,000

-When the Canadian tax season approaches, every dollar matters.
+When tax season approaches in Canada, every dollar matters.
 Understanding eligible deductions is crucial to maximizing your return and implementing effective tax planning strategies.
+Filing your taxes properly ensures you'll benefit from all of the available deductions.

 Tax season in Canada runs from February to April, giving you approximately two months to prepare and submit your income tax and benefit return.

-June 15, 2025, is the deadline to file your income tax return if you or your spouse or common-law partner is self-employed.
-However, if you have taxes owed, you must pay the full amount by April 30, 2025.
+June 15, 2026, is the deadline to file your income tax return if you, or your spouse or common-law partner, is self-employed.
+However, if you have taxes owed, you must pay the full amount by April 30, 2026.
 Doing so after this date may result in interest fees.

 You can claim some of your insurance premiums as tax deductions.
 However, your eligibility will depend on the type of insurance and your personal circumstances.